Craig of the Creek: LGBT representation

 Other LGBTQ characters appear in the show like J.P.'s openly lesbian older sister, Laura.
-In the episode "Jextra Perrestrial", She is shown to be in a same-sex relationship with a girl named Kat.
+In the episode "Jextra Perrestrial," She is shown to be in a same-sex relationship with a girl named Kat.
 Laura is voiced by openly lesbian comedian Fortune Feimster.
 Raj and Shawn, Honeysuckle Rangers from a neighborhood nearby, are implied to have feelings for each other in several episodes.
 Raj is voiced by openly gay actor Parvesh Cheena.
-Also, the episode "Cousin of the Creek", Jasmine tells her cousin "I'm texting my girlfriend, mind your business."
+Also, the episode "Cousin of the Creek," Jasmine tells her cousin "I'm texting my girlfriend, mind your business."

 The season 4 episode "Fire & Ice" focuses on Kelsey and Stacks' relationship as they confessed their love to each other.
-At the end of another season 4 episode, "Silver Fist Returns", Cat Burglar (Secret Keeper) is revealed to be gay and has a crush on George of The Tea Timers.
+At the end of another season 4 episode, "Silver Fist Returns," Cat Burglar (Secret Keeper) is revealed to be gay and has a crush on George of The Tea Timers.
 George blushes and asks him out and he accepts, making them officially a couple.
 Secret Keeper is voiced by non-binary actor Cole Escola.

 Broadcast

+Release

 On July 15, 2019, it was announced that the series was renewed for a third season which premiered on June 21, 2020.
-It was later renewed for a fourth season on February 17, 2021, which premiered on October 25, 2021, and a fifth season on January 19, 2022, which is expected to premiere in early 2023.
+It was later renewed for a fourth season on February 17, 2021, which premiered on October 25, 2021, and a fifth season on January 19, 2022, which premiered on July 10, 2023.
 In October 2022, it was announced that the fifth season will be cut in half by Warner Bros.
 Discovery.
+In December 2022, it was announced the series finished production and seven episodes were cut from the fifth season.

 On May 2, 2022, the show also began airing reruns on Cartoon Network's sister channel, Boomerang.

-The show left Boomerang on October 28, 2022, along with Teen Titans Go!, The Amazing World of Gumball, and Total Dramarama, as those shows still air on Cartoon Network.
+The show left Boomerang on October 28, 2022, along with Teen Titans Go!, The Amazing World of Gumball, and Total DramaRama, as those shows still air on Cartoon Network.